 Instead, he asserts that conclusions of deliberate harm were reached by medical experts before any analysis of staff shift patterns was undertaken.

-A further layer of nuance arises from comments attributed to the Senior Investigating Officer, Paul Hughes, who has previously referred to analytical work undertaken by the investigation team in examining patterns across incidents.
+A further layer of nuance arises from comments made by the Senior Investigating Officer, Paul Hughes, in a recorded interview during the investigation but broadcast in August 2023:

 Scope and investigative process